callmenoodles/tic-tac-toe/README.md

 # Tic Tac Toe
 Tic Tac Toe made with C++ and SDL2.

+## Disclaimer
+This is an old project that was later pushed to GitHub.

 ## Getting Started
 Importing SDL2 in Visual Studio:
 1. Go to Project > Properties > C/C++ > General